orientechnologies/orientdb-labs/Security-Config.md

 ## "passwordValidator"
 The "passwordValidator" object specifies an optional password validator that the OrientDB security system uses when applying new passwords.
 The supported properties of the password validator object depend on the type of object specified but always contain at least "class" and "enabled".
 The "class" property defines which password validator component is instantiated.
 The "enabled" property (defaults to true) specifies whether the password validator component is active or not.

-The Enterprise version of OrientDB ships with an *ODefaultPasswordValidator* component.
+OrientDB ships with an *ODefaultPasswordValidator* component.
 Its properties are defined below, and each is only required if it's included in the "passwordValidator" property.

-The full classpath for the "class" property is "com.orientechnologies.agent.security.ODefaultPasswordValidator".
+The full classpath for the "class" property is "com.orientechnologies.security.password.ODefaultPasswordValidator".

 ### ODefaultPasswordValidator